 We have not recommended a change to the plan but note that being an infill development, the council had limited options for providing open space within the precinct to meet the needs of new residents.
 It considered various options for providing open space outside the precinct and consulted the community on these options.
-We found that the council has established nexus for the open space in the plan and that the council has satisfied the consultation requirements.
+We found that while the provision of active open space outside the precinct is not ideal, the council has established nexus for the open space in the plan and has satisfied the consultation requirements.

-1.2 Overview of draft findings and recommendations
+1.2 Overview of findings and recommendations